nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Filter students in recurring events: `filter`

 Filters all students depending on the metric specified by the TA.
 The metric can either be by a cut-off participation level (out of 100%) or minimum urgency level (out of 100).
+The urgency level of a student is given by 100 - performance.
+The lower the performance level, the higher his/her urgency level.
 The filtered list should be a secondary list and does not replace the existing, non-sorted one.
 Additional features to replace the existing one may be added in the future if deemed useful.

 Format: `filter METRIC THRESHOLD`